 Psychosocial Disability (PSD) is a term used to describe disabilities that may arise, due to mental health issues.
 There is potential for the upcoming National Disability Insurance Scheme (NDIS) to greatly improve the lives of people living with psychosocial disability, however a recent survey from ACT Mental Health Consumer Network has shown us that a lot of people living with mental illness don’t understand what PSD means.

 In general terms, PSD refers to the social consequences of disability and the way that your life is impacted upon due to mental illness.
-People affected by PSD find it much more difficult to set goals and make plans, engage in education, training and employment and other social and cultural activities.
+People affected by PSD may find it challenging to set goals and make plans, engage in education, training and employment and other social and cultural activities.

 Whilst psychosocial factors influence most types of mental illness to some degree, there are a few conditions that involve significant long term psychosocial impact.
 Some examples include: